 AOI is founded on the desire to provide the highest quality of education in the field of animal functional therapy/osteopathy to those who want to learn about real osteopathy and all the various elements that create this wonderful art and science.
 We cover all areas of traditional osteopathy within our programmes and teach from a perspective of osteopathic principles and concepts.
 Techniques such as balanced ligamentous tension, adjustments, general articulatory technique and visceral have all been modified for the animal patient.
 This ensures that our graduates can assess and treat with a full range of skills and feel assured of their clinical competency.

 Animal Osteopathy International has a truly global community.
 We train students from the UK, New Zealand, USA, Canada, Denmark, Finland, Belgium, Greece, Australia, Russia, Sweden, Poland, France, Spain, Israel, Argentina, The Netherlands, Italy and Switzerland.

-2023 – Year one practicums will be held in the UK and the USA.
+2023 – Year one practicums will be held in the UK and New York State, USA.